pacostas/kube-service-bindings-examples/README.md

    ![Administrator mode picture](./readme-assets/adminMode.png)

-1. Click on topology button, located on left sidebar.
+1. Click on the topology button, located on the left sidebar.

    ![project namespace selection](./readme-assets/click_on_topology.png)